 My work has appeared in The Guardian, Foreign Policy, New York, Men's Journal, Salon, The Daily Beast, South China Morning Post, The Bangkok Post and elsewhere.
 For a few years I was a recurring guest on NPR's Talk of the Nation.
 My book, High-Speed Empire: Chinese Expansion and the Future of Southeast Asia, was published in 2018.

 Recently, I helped David Byrne launch the online magazine Reasons to be Cheerful, which I co-edit.
 Before that, I was part of the team that launched The Daily Beast with editor Tina Brown.
 I've also served as international editor at Next City and editor-in-chief at Nerve.
 I created Salon's "Dream City" column, and have taught journalism seminars for graduate students at The New School in New York.

-I live in New Hampshire with my partner, Benjamin Donner, and our daughter, Lily.
+I live in New York with my partner, Benjamin Donner, and our daughter, Lily.